wizcamp/wizcamp-realms-demo/session-guides/SESSION-07.md

 ### 💡 Why This Matters

-**Random selection** adds variety and personality to your game. `Math.random()` generates decimal numbers between 0 and 1, `Math.floor()` rounds down to integers, and array indexing selects the message.
-This pattern is used in games, animations, and any app that needs variety.
+**Constants** keep your feedback messages organized and easy to modify.
+By storing them in a separate file, you can easily add new messages or change the tone without hunting through component code. **Random selection** adds variety and personality to your game using `Math.random()` and `Math.floor()` — the same pattern used in games, animations, and any app that needs variety.

+### 🏆 Bonus Challenge

+Add more feedback messages to each array to increase variety!
+Try different emojis and encouraging phrases.

-<a id="testing-your-complete-quiz-experience"></a>
+<a id="testing-your-quiz-system"></a>

-## 🧪 Testing Your Complete Quiz Experience
+## 🧪 Testing Your Quiz System

 Let's test your complete quiz system and verify all the interactive pieces work together.

 ### Complete Quiz Flow Test

-1. **Navigate to game**: Click "Start Adventure"
+- **Navigate to game**: Click "Start Adventure"
-2. **Click a zone**: Modal should appear with question and answers
+- **Click a zone**: Modal should appear with question and answers
-3. **Click an answer**:
+- **Click an answer**:
   - Button should show correct/incorrect styling
   - Random feedback message should appear
   - Other buttons should be disabled
   - Continue button should become enabled
-4. **Click Continue**: Next question should load
+- **Click Continue**: Next question should load
-5. **Complete all questions**: Modal should close and zone should be marked complete
+- **Complete all questions**: Modal should close and zone should be marked complete

 ### React DevTools Inspection

-1. **Open DevTools**: Press F12 → Components tab
+- **Open DevTools**: Press F12 → Components tab
-2. **Find QuizModal**: Examine the component tree
+- **Find QuizModal**: Examine the component tree
-3. **Inspect AnswerChoices**: Check answers prop and chosenAnswer state
+- **Inspect AnswerChoices**: Check answers prop and chosenAnswer state
-4. **Watch state changes**: Click answers and observe chosenAnswer updates
+- **Watch state changes**: Click answers and observe chosenAnswer updates

 ### 💡 Why This Matters